Hybrid Name: Phalaenopsis Li Sun High

 Phalaenopsis Li Sun High Care

 This primary hybrid grows well in a moisture retentive mix.
-It blooms freely and spikes prolifically taking great qualities from both parents.
-The flowers are not ideal for shape and form (pointing down and cupped), but the charm of the overall plant has made it a favourite in my collection.
+It spikes prolifically and blooms freely, taking great qualities from both of the parent species.
+The flower form award worthy with both shape and form (pointing down and cupped) being counter to the desired “flat and round” objective of many phal breeders.
+However, regardless of award-quality, the charm of the overall plant, it’s floriferousness, fragrance, and ease of care, has made it a favourite in my collection.

 Here are my notes on culture for Li Sun High from my own experience:

-The flowers are cupped and face down on my plant – a trait inherited from mariae.
+Flower Fragrance: The flowers are cupped and face down on my plant which is a trait inherited from mariae; however, other examples of this hybrid may have better form as tetraspis tends to have better flower presentation compared to mariae.
 The blooms are fragrant and smell very unique – it reminds me of cilantro and also of diet Coke (if you’re drinking a glass and inhale through your noes…it’s a similar synthetic sweet smell).
-The spikes started emerging at the end of summer and flowers opened in early winter (beginning of December).
-I don’t believe it requires cool temps to spike as it started spikes earlier than all of my cool-temp spikers by at least 3-4 weeks (before the temps in my home dipped).
+Spikes emerge late summer / early fall and flowers open in winter (early-to-late December).

 It’s recommended to grow Phal mariae and tetraspis at low light (500 – 1,500fc); I grow this phal with my others, at a South-facing window (quite bright; I’d guess close to 2,500fc?) behind a sheer cloth.
 It did suffer initially from chlorosis of the leaves – but a dose of epsom salts and the regrowth of new roots has resolved nutrient issues on the newer leaves.